 Website - public.osla.org

-How to resolve issues with your federal loan servicers
+How to resolve issues with your Federal Loan Servicers

 Sometimes people might have a problem with their loan servicer.
 It was reported that Navient which is the largest servicer, faced high profile lawsuits against them for allegedly misleading its borrowers and for mishandling their funds and account.

-The first person that you need to contact if you get into any problems is your loan servicer.
+The first person that you need to contact if you get into any problem is your loan servicer.
 Get in contact with them, narrate and specify your problems, which can be related to the balance of your loan or its status.
 Get a collection of all the records and documentation with the original copies.
-Take notes of all the names agents you had a conversation with and record it.
+Take notes of all the names of the agents you had a conversation with and record it.

 If your queries or compliant are not solved by your servicer, then you can get in touch with the Federal Student Aid Ombudsman Group for assistance.
 Once your information on account of the problem has been documented, the group will help you to get it solved in an honest and convenient way.